-If your relatives records are held with us, the quickest and cheapest way to get a copy of a certificate is to order online via the Births, Marriages and Deaths (Cheshire BMD) website.
+If your relatives records are held with us, to get a copy of a certificate please order online via the Births, Marriages and Deaths (Cheshire BMD) website.

 The site includes most birth, marriage and death indexes from 1837 to 1950.

 How long will it take?